Akinoba/mapleBinary/README.md

 # 🍁 **mapleBinary** 🍁
-mapleBinary is an open source binary image creator, written by Kaitlyn Williams (KateBin™) in python 3.0 🐍. mapleBinary lets you display txt files with binary characters within them as images in a tkinter window.
+mapleBinary is an open source psuedo binary image creator, writen in python 3.0 🐍. mapleBinary lets you display txt files with unicode binary characters within them as images in a tkinter window.

 ## How to use: